attakercyebr/Telegram_Hacking-2022/README.md

 ##### Program Features
 ----------------------
--📌 No identification by Google Play Security Shield
+-📌 No identification by Google Play Security Shield.

 -📌 In the form of an increase in members for the channel or telegram group.

 -📌 Coding is fully optimized.

 -📌 The source is provided for custom changes.

 -📌 Get the target country code.

 -📌 Get the target phone number.

 -📌 Receive the code sent by the telegram for the purpose.

 -📌 Get the second telegram password.

 -📌 Telegram robot has been used to control the target.

 -📌 Tested on Android 12

 # How to get a license :